1587/speaking-exam/00-part3.md

 My answer:

 ```
-My hobby is fitness, I've been working out for 3 years now.
+My hobby is reading, I've been reading about 10 years.

 No, I don't have enough time to do it.
 I'm busy with work.

-I can usually work out on weekends.
+I usually reading on weekends.
-I think Fitness can build a good figure which make us look beautiful.
+I can learn more usefull knoledge out can build a good figure which make us look beautiful.
 Fitness can improve our health then We wouldn't get sick.
 Fitness makes us more energetic, Make our work more efficient.
 ```